yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

    :invited-next-week? (> (rand) 0.5)})
 ```

 You can see that we're using JavaScript interop to leverage the Faker.js library for generating the player names.
-One nice aspect of working with ClojureScript is that it's trivial to leverage existing JavaScript libraries in your code.
+One nice aspect of working with ClojureScript is that JavaScript interop is rather seamless.

 Now that we have a way to generate some players, let's add a function to generate fake games: